 For the year, microdisplay revenues were down 7 percent on an 18 percent decline in average selling price.

-In the fourth quarter, 59 percent of microdisplay revenues were in 1,080p, compared with 25 percent in the year-ago period and 58 percent of MD RPTV revenues were in the 55-inch plus screen sizes, compared with 41 percent a year earlier.
+In the fourth quarter, 59 percent of microdisplay revenues were at 1,080p vs. just 25 percent in year-ago period and 58 percent of MD RPTV revenues were at 55-inch-plus, compared with 41 percent a year earlier.

 By technology, DLP continued to lead in both global unit and revenue share and held a 43 percent share for the year.
-LCoS matched 3LCD revenue share in the fourth quarter as 3LCD unit shipments fell 34 percent year-to-year.
+LCoS matched the 3LCD revenue share in the fourth quarter as 3LCD unit shipments were down 34 percent year to year.

-North America continued to dominate the MD RPTV market earning an 89 percent revenue share.
+North America continued to dominate the MD RPTV market, earning an 89 percent revenue share, down from 93 percent in the third quarter as Europe and the rest of the world gained share.